Network governance: Historical and modern examples of network governance

-These are just two examples that help better explain network governance.
-A sharing of knowledge and information is at the center of the Amber Alert movement and the rise of Homeland Security Fusion Centers.

 Importance of governmental relations

 Relationships among governing positions and governing institutions are absolutely vital for the success of the internal workings of the governments that aid the public.
 While federal, state, and local governments differ in their policies, they all work in coherence in order for the foundations to work efficiently.
 "Checks and balances" is a prime synonym when referring to intergovernmental relations.
-All participating parties of the government must adhere to specific guidelines in order to cultivate a fair and even playing field that is both beneficial, and just to the population it affects.
+All participating parties of the government must adhere to specific guidelines in order to cultivate a fair and even playing field that is both beneficial and just to the population it affects.

 A primary principal in governmental relationships is the balance of power between the parties.
-The Federal government has a large amount of control, in terms of national security, national finances and foreign affairs.
-However, in order to balance that control, state level governments have a significant voice in intrastate politics.
-Specific examples of state level policies include topics such as state highways, borderlines, and state parks.
+The federal government has a large amount of control in terms of national security, national finances and foreign affairs.
+However, in order to balance that control, state-level governments have a significant voice in intrastate politics.
+Specific examples of state-level policies include topics such as state highways, borderlines, and state parks.
 This allows states to still have flexibility while bonding to national policy.

-Unfortunately, creating relationships among different level governments and government agencies are a complicated, and often grueling process.
-However, many agencies make deals or come to terms or make a compromise within the party in order to further benefit both institutions.
+Unfortunately, creating relationships among different level governments and government agencies is a complicated, and often grueling process.
+However, many agencies make deals or compromise within the party in order to further benefit both institutions.
 For example, a state may fund a county in order to better the county roads because it could be a direct reflection of the state.
-Intra-governmental relations between agencies, state level, local level, and federal level government must work together in order to prosper and create policies or laws that are beneficial to both the agencies and the public.
+Intra-governmental relations between agencies, state-level, local-level, and federal-level government must work together in order to prosper and create policies or laws that are beneficial to both the agencies and the public.